 Before joining to establish “Greater New York,” or New York City, these five boroughs were all separate municipal jurisdictions.
 As a result of this consolidation, the population increased to over 3.4 million.

 New York grew throughout the 20th century.
 Approximately 50,000 people from China arrived in the region in the 1970s and 80s.
 By 1980, New York had accounted for seven billion people.
 Several important buildings are undergoing construction in the Newtown area.
 The Flatiron buildings date from 1902.

 A library was built in 1915 in Brooklyn.
 Woolworths Buildings was erected in 1913.
-In 1912 grand Central station opened its doors.
-Chrysler was built in 1930 and Empire Building was built in 1931.
-In 1931 the General Electrical Building was commissioned.
+In 1912, grand Central Station opened its doors.
+Chrysler was built in 1930, and the Empire Building was built in 1931.
+In 1931, the General Electrical Building was commissioned.
 The Rockefeller Centre grew from 1930 to 1940.
 Times Square was named in honor of Times Square, which moved into the building in 1904.

 The Chrysler and Empire State buildings were constructed in 1930 and 1931, respectively.
 The General Electric Building was constructed in 1931 as well.
 Between 1932 and 1940, the Rockefeller Center was completed.
 Also, the New York Times, which relocated there in 1904, inspired the name “Times Square“.
 New York hosted world fairs in 1939–1940 and 1964–1964.
 Yet, Harlem had race riots in 1965.
 A power outage hit New York in 1965 as well.